-Education:
+Education

-Possession of a baccalaureate degree from an accredited four-year college or university with major course work in criminalistics, chemistry, biochemistry, molecular biology, or a closely related physical science field; AND
+1. Possession of a baccalaureate degree from an accredited four-year college or university with major course work in criminalistics, chemistry, biochemistry, molecular biology, or a closely related physical science field; AND

-- 1. For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories; AND four (4) years of forensic DNA laboratory experience which may include computer database management. - 2.
-For positions assigned to Chemical Analysis, course work must include 8 semester units of chemistry with lab and 8 units of organic chemistry with lab.
+- 1. For positions assigned to General Criminalistics_course work must include 8 semester units of chemistry with lab, 8 semester units of organic chemistry with lab, and 4 semester units of quantitative analysis with lab. - 2.
+For positions assigned to Forensic Document Examination, four (4) years of verifiable journey-level experience as a forensic document examiner in a recognized crime laboratory for a large public jurisdiction performing detailed and complex examinations of questioned documents are required.
+Experience must have included expert witness testimony as a forensic examiner in a court of law. - 32.
+1. For positions assigned to Forensic Biology (DNA), must meet the minimum education requirements for an analyst as described by the current Federal Bureau of Investigation's Quality Assurance Standards for Forensic DNA Testing Laboratories. course work must include the subject areas of forensic science, biochemistry, genetics, and molecular biology, or other subjects that provide a basic understanding of the foundation of forensic DNA analysis; AND four (4) years of forensic DNA laboratory experience which may include computer database management.

-Experience:
+2. For positions assigned to Chemical Analysis, course work must include 8 semester units of chemistry with lab and 8 units of organic chemistry with lab.

+Experience

-Four years (4) of experience working in a laboratory performing duties of a criminalist (equivalent to the City's 8260 Criminalist II).
+2. Four years (4) of experience working in a laboratory performing duties of a criminalist (equivalent to the City's 8260 Criminalist II).
+See notes below.